CommunityToolkit/Labs-Windows/template/README.md

 The project `MyExperimentNameHere.Sample`is where you can put code that will allow you to demonstrate and exercise the experiment.
 In this project you'll find a sample page that includes an example of how to use settings and properties that can be controlled within the sample app.
 This folder also contains a markdown file that contains the documentation for the experiment and how to use it.

-Tests for the code in the experiment go in the `Tests/MyExperimentNameHere.Tests` project.
+Tests for the code in the experiment go in the `MyExperimentNameHere.Tests` project.
 This is a shared project that is referenced by the other test projects.
 This makes it easy to check that the experiment's code works in more than one place.
 There's an example test inside the `ExampleMyExperimentNameHereTestClass.cs` file

 ### If things go wrong